Córdoba – Jesuit Heritage

-We took the overnight bus to travel the 626kms to Córdoba from Mendoza, arriving in Córdoba’s smart bus terminal in the early morning to give us a full day’s sightseeing in the city before being collected early the following day for our stay at the Estancia.
+From Mendoza, we took the overnight bus to travel the 626kms to Córdoba, famous for its Jesuit heritage, arriving in Córdoba’s smart bus terminal in the early morning to give us a full day’s sightseeing in the city before being collected early the following day for our stay at the Estancia.
 We stayed in a well-appointed city hotel Windsor Hotel and Tower a couple of blocks from the Plaza San Martín.

 Córdoba, the second-largest city in Argentina, lies in the geographic centre of the country.
 Set within the Pampas plains and bordered by the Sierras de Córdoba mountains to the west, the city enjoys a varied landscape.
 At an altitude of approximately 350 metres (1,148 feet), Córdoba’s semi-arid climate brings hot summers and mild winters.
 While rainfall is generally low, most precipitation occurs in the summer, and the nearby mountains contribute to a diverse natural environment, supporting agriculture and outdoor activities.